FullMetalFalcons/beginners/README.md

 ## Start working - make a branch to add some feature to the robot
 You want to start development, so it is good to differentiate your changes from other developers until you can verify your changes are acceptable.
 This is merged usually done via Pull Request (PR) and is very common
-1. open git bash and navigate to the beginners repository if you are not alreayd there
+1. open git bash and navigate to the beginners repository if you are not already there
-2.
+2. type `git branch -b your-github-username` this will make a branch in your local repository named `your-github-username`
+3. type `git push -u origin your-github-username` which updates github that it needs to be aware of a branch you are working on locally, and will push changes to in the future
+4.
+5.

 ## Finish working - make a pull request on github